 Last but not least, the RF configurability and agility of the ADRV9003 enables Sennheiser to future-proof its ecosystem, as the chip is capable of handling new RF bands that may become available in the future.

-Sennheiser Spectera beltpack with Analog Devices ADRV9003 chip from Analog Devices.
-The ADRV9003, which belongs to the latest generation of ADI's RF-agile software-defined radio transceivers, has enabled Sennheiser and the industry to make WMAS a reality.
+Sennheiser Spectera beltpack with Analog Devices ADRV9003 chip which belongs to the latest generation of ADI's RF-agile software-defined radio transceivers, has enabled Sennheiser and the industry to make WMAS a reality.

 Conclusion